SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207%20Speech%20Actions.JPG)

 You can enable or disable individual predefined actions using the checkbox on the left of the action name.
-And you can define your own actions with a click on the "+" button.
+And you can define your own actions with a click on the "+" button (or you can copy an existing event by clicking on the button with the "Copy" icon).
 But this requires a very detailed understanding of the architecture and inner workings of Simulator Controller and the Assistants as well as an excellent understanding of LLMs and how they call tools and functions.
 This is far beyond the scope of this documentation, but I try to give a brief introduction.

 1. When an LLM is activated, it is possible to provide a list of function descriptions to the LLM. *OpenAI* has defined the quasi-standard for the function description in JSON format as part of their API: